Service in the blood

 “I’m with the patients, nursing staff and doctors all day,” she said.
 “I have a bit of a chat as I go around – I have a pretty good rapport with a lot of the patients, as I’ve been taking their blood for so long.”

-After her rounds on the medical ward, Ms Gribble moves on to the Intensive Care Unit (ICU) and then the children’s ward.
+After her rounds on the medical ward, Ms Gribble said she moved on to the Intensive Care Unit (ICU) and then the children’s ward.

-Working with a play therapist, Ms Gribble finds her primary strategy with kids is distraction.
+Working with a play therapist, Ms Gribble found her primary strategy with kids was distraction.

 Ms Gribble’s distinctive rabbit brooch has key a key component in her distraction arsenal for 25 years.

-Turning to the redevelopment, Ms Gribble is very excited.
+Turning to the redevelopment, Ms Gribble said she was very excited.